-including both daily and overall incident goals and objectives.

-- b.
-Demonstrate the ability to develop and manage a staff and describe when, where, and why various functions should be assigned to which staff positions, including the following functions: - (1) Operations - (2) Plans - (3) Logistics - (4) Finance - (5) Media liaison - (6) Interagency liaison - (7) Safety - (8) Investigations - (9) Clue analysis - c.
+- a.
+Demonstrate the ability to develop or manage the development of an Incident Action Plan, including both daily and overall incident goals and objectives. - b.
+Demonstrate the ability to develop and manage a staff and describe when, where, and why various functions should be assigned to which staff positions, including the following functions: - (1) Operations; - (2) Plans; - (3) Logistics; - (4) Finance; - (5) Media liaison; - (6) Interagency liaison; - (7) Safety; - (8) Investigations; - (9) Clue analysis. - c.
 Demonstrate the ability to communicate with the staff by means of briefings, meetings, and written communications. - d.
 Describe the internal staff information flow system, including verbal, written and electronic communications, required to insure that information is properly collected, evaluated, disseminated, utilized, and stored throughout the incident. - e.
-Describe the ability to work within a unified command system. - f.
+Demonstrate the ability to work within a unified command system. - f.
 Describe when and how to contact the appropriate state SAR coordinating agency and what type of incident information it may require. - g.
 Identify outside influence problems common to search missions, describe solutions and the reasoning. - h.
-Identify potential safety issues and describe how they can be countered (if they can be.) - i.
+Identify potential safety issues and describe how/if they can be countered. - i.
 Describe when risk factors outweigh the need to continue operations. - j.
 Describe the differences in deployment of resources in urban, suburban, rural and wilderness searches, and in the ground portion of an aircraft search. - k.
 Describe the various search strategies that can be applied to the ground search portion of a missing aircraft mission. - 1.
-Describe prioritization of limited resources and how such shortages can be overcome (if they can be). - m.
+Describe prioritization of limited resources and how/if such shortages can be. - m.
 Describe how to effectively and efficiently use non-SAR resources who may offer help at all types of searches. - n.
 Describe the process used in making the decision to suspend a mission. - o.
 Explain the SM's role after the subject or target has been located. - p.
 Describe the common signs of incident stress and define the criteria for recommending a critical incident stress debriefing. - q.
 Demonstrate the ability to complete all necessary mission documentation.